-Initial Transition questionnaire for parents or carers Year 2
+Initial transition questionnaire for parents or carers Year 2

-We are collating information from pupils and parent/carers with regard to the transition process to KS2.
+We are collating information from pupils, parent and carers with regard to the transition process to Key Stage 2.
 We would be very grateful if you could complete this and return to the school as soon as possible.

-Thank you.
+Thank you